liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

-Extending `BaseListScreenletView` with `GuestbookModel`, `GuestbookAdapter.GuestbookViewHolder`, and `GuestbookAdapter` as type arguments lets you override the `createListAdapter` method to return a new `GuestbookAdapter` instance.
-Also, you override the `getItemLayoutId` method to return the ID of the row layout you defined earlier (`guestbook_row`).
+Extending `BaseListScreenletView` with `GuestbookModel`, `GuestbookAdapter.GuestbookViewHolder`, and `GuestbookAdapter` as type arguments lets you override the `createListAdapter` method to return a `GuestbookAdapter` instance.
+You also override the `getItemLayoutId` method to return the ID of the row layout you defined earlier (`guestbook_row`).

 Now you're ready to create your View's main layout.

 ## Creating the View's Layout

-Although you already created `guestbook_row.xml` to define each list row's layout, you must still create a layout to define the list as a whole.
+Although `guestbook_row.xml` defines each list row's layout, the list as a whole still needs a layout.
 This layout should reference the View class and define the list's components.
 Since this Screenlet lets the user scroll through a multi-page list, its layout should contain
 [an Android `ProgressBar`](https://developer.android.com/reference/android/widget/ProgressBar.html)
 to show the user when it's loading more list items.
 The layout should also contain